-4.0 Units.
-No prerequisite.
-Two lecture and six laboratory hours weekly.
-This course introduces students to the highly-skilled field of automotive spot painting and refinishing.
+This course introduces the highly-skilled field of automotive spot painting and refinishing.
 It includes a comprehensive study of the materials, equipment, and techniques necessary for the successful application of automotive refinishing material.
 The course also includes auto body care and maintenance: buffing, rubbing, and polishing.
 Through the practicum experience, students have the opportunity to integrate their classroom knowledge in a workplace environment.
-May be taken four times for credit.
 (CSU)